-Parent/Guardian Volunteers
+Guardian Volunteers

-Each parent/guardian is required to volunteer a minimum of ten hours per year.
+Each guardian is required to volunteer a minimum of ten hours per year.
 This may be in class activities, field trips, special projects at home, or school events.
-Parents/guardians who volunteer in their child's classroom must pre-arrange times with the classroom teacher and keep in mind that the purpose of volunteering is to give assistance to the teachers, not to work with any individual child.
-Also, parents/guardians, visitors, and helpers must keep information confidential that is learned while in the classroom and must refrain from sharing judgments about children and/or teachers.
+Guardians who volunteer in their child's classroom must pre-arrange times with the classroom teacher and keep in mind that the purpose of volunteering is to give assistance to the teachers, not to work with any individual child.
+Also, guardians, visitors, and helpers must keep information confidential that is learned while in the classroom and must refrain from sharing judgments about children and/or teachers.
+Please see the Code of Conduct for a Guardian, Caregiver, Volunteer, and Visitor beginning on page 21 of this handbook.

-Classroom volunteers are generally not needed in the upper grades, where the academic content is more advanced, and students are more sensitive about and aware of their actions and abilities.
-Nevertheless, parents/guardians of older students are encouraged to help teachers and the school community in other ways.
+Classroom volunteers are generally not needed in the upper grades where the academic content is more advanced, and students are more sensitive about and aware of their actions and abilities.
+Nevertheless, guardians of older students are encouraged to help teachers and the school community in other ways.

-A Parent Partner is a volunteer classroom parent that assists the teacher and coordinates a volunteer program that meets the needs of the classroom teacher and offers opportunities for parents to become involved in their child's educational experience.
-The selection of Parent Partners will be made by the classroom teacher(s) and the Head of School.
-Each teacher will design a specific volunteer program that best meets his or her needs.
+A Family Partner is a volunteer classroom guardian that assists the teacher and coordinates a volunteer program that meets the needs of the classroom teacher and offers opportunities for guardians to become involved in their child's educational experience.
+The selection of Family Partners will be made by the classroom teacher(s) and the Head of School.
+Each teacher will design a specific volunteer program that best meets their needs.